About

 Trapped in others’ perceptions and our experience of them.
 Powerless to be anyone other than who we’ve been told we are.
 A terrible certainty that you are wrong, broken, unlovable, unknowable, doomed to loneliness, and deserving of that fate.

-Counseling, coaching, and improv are all paths to emerging from the masks you wear.
+Counseling, coaching, and groups are all paths to emerging from the masks you wear.

 Retrieving, recognizing, and building your authentic self – that’s what I want to help you do.